Monday January 22, 2018

 Distributions from restricted funds at JEF support organizations that benefit our entire community, including the Jewish Federation of Western Massachusetts, the Jewish Community Center, Jewish Family Service, Hillel, local Jewish day schools, synagogues, medical facilities, and arts organizations, to name only a few.

-In addition to the distributions to agencies, the JEF has funds that are restricted for providing scholarships to individuals for undergraduate studies in the United States, undergraduate/graduate studies in Israel, and for participating in educational tours of Israel.
+JEF has funds for scholarships to individuals for undergraduate studies in the United States, undergraduate/graduate studies in Israel, and for participating in educational tours of Israel.
 For the 2017-2018 academic year scholarships were awarded totaling $64,050.

 Springfield Council of Jewish Women Scholarship Awards - $52,050